-If you have prepaid an amount for a service costing \$1,000 or more, and the service extends for a period of more than 12 months or beyond 30 June 2015 (such as a subscription to a journal relating to your profession), you can claim only the portion that relates to the 2013-14 income year.
-You can also claim the proportion of your pre-paid expenses from a previous year that relate to the 2013-14 income year.
-For more information, see Deductions for prepaid expenses 2014 (NAT 4170).
+If you have prepaid an amount for a service costing \$1,000 or more, and the service extends for a period of more than 12 months or beyond 30 June 2016 (such as a subscription to a journal relating to your profession), you can claim only the portion that relates to 2014-15.
+You can also claim the proportion of your pre-paid expenses from a previous year that relate to 2014-15.
+For more information, see Deductions for prepaid expenses 2015 (NAT 4170).

-Oo to ato.gov.au/instructions2014 to get a copy of this publication.
+On to ato.gov.au/instructions2015 to get a copy of this publication.